-Type of Award Treatment in Connection with the Spin-Off Restricted Stock Awards Awards of restricted stock held by employees of subsidiaries of Ensign or Pennant will be treated in the same manner as other shares of Ensign common stock regardless of the employer following the spin-off and remain subject to the same vesting schedule, if any.
-Stock Options Employees of Ensign subsidiaries shall continue to hold Ensign stock options, but the number of options covered by such awards and exercise prices associated with such awards will be adjusted to maintain economic value.
+Awards of restricted stock held by employees of subsidiaries of Ensign or Pennant will be treated in the same manner as other shares of Ensign common stock regardless of the employer following the spin-off.

+Employees of Ensign subsidiaries shall continue to hold Ensign stock options, but the number of options covered by such awards and exercise prices associated with such awards will be adjusted to maintain economic value.

 Ensign stock options held by employees of Pennant subsidiaries will be converted into Pennant stock options but the number of options covered by such awards and exercise prices associated with such awards will be adjusted to maintain economic value.

 The following table provides additional information regarding each type of Cornerstone equity award:

-Type of AwardTreatment in Connection with the Spin-OffRestricted Stock AwardsCornerstone restricted stock will be converted into restricted stock of Pennant pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards adjusted to maintain economic value.Stock OptionsCornerstone stock options will be converted into Pennant stock options pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards and exercise prices associated with such awards adjusted to maintain economic value.
+Cornerstone restricted stock will be converted into restricted stock of Pennant pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards adjusted to maintain economic value.

+Cornerstone stock options will be converted into Pennant stock options pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards and exercise prices associated with such awards adjusted to maintain economic value.